Bake Play Smile

 RECIPE NOTES & TIPS

-• Chocolate Eggs - In this recipe, I have used plain solid chocolate eggs.
-If you prefer, you can substitute with mini filled eggs (such as caramel, Turkish Delight, peppermint etc).
+• Chocolate Eggs - I used plain solid chocolate eggs.
+If you prefer, you can use mini filled eggs (such as caramel, Turkish Delight, peppermint etc).

 Nutrition